-As a result of the former interpretation of 'solidarity' flows, and contrary to what some politicians from the beneficiary regions argue, 'the actual system creates very unequal and arbitrary transfers among the Spanish regions' (de la Fuente 2013(a) page 41).
-Instead of having a vertical leveling fund with no 'footing' in the status quo, 'the system plays with an infinite number of small funds and sub-funds that evolve in a rather random unexplainable way' (de la Fuente 2013) and without adjusting for differences in the purchasing power parities of those transfers, in itself a source of inequity as advocated by López-Casasnovas and Padró (2000).
-'The system as it works at present does not make sense, it is very complex, it focuses on a particular redistributive equilibrium without a coherent pattern of equity (de la Fuente 2013(a) page 150) and with the so-called 'Sufficiency Fund', which has guaranteed the previous status quo from the initial transfer (in favor of abolishing it, see de la Fuente 2013 (a) and Vilalta 2013, page 149).
-The regional financing system is described by those authors as a sort of zombie that uses fiscal imbalances as the main argument for evading reality.
+As a result of the former interpretation of 'solidarity' flows, and contrary to what some politicians from the beneficiary regions argue, 'the actual system has indeed created very unequal and arbitrary transfers among the Spanish regions' (de la Fuente 2003, page 41).
+Instead of having a vertical leveling fund with no 'footing' in the status quo, 'the system plays with an infinite number of small funds and sub-funds that evolve in a rather random unexplainable way' (de la Fuente 2003).
+Moreover, without adjusting for differences in the purchasing power parities of those transfers inequity rises, as advocated by López-Casasnovas and Padró (2000).
+'The system as it works at present does not make sense, it is very complex, it focuses on a particular redistributive equilibrium without a coherent pattern of equity (de la Fuente 2013(a) page 150) and with the so-called 'Sufficiency Fund', playing the role of the guarantee of the status quo from the initial transfer (see table 6).
+In favor of abolishing it, see de la Fuente (2013a) and Vilalta (2013, page 149).
+In brief, the regional financing system is described by most authors as a sort of zombie that uses fiscal imbalances as the main argument for evading reality.

-The Autonomous Communities with higher fiscal deficits have been protesting against those imbalances as a kind of escape valve for their financial situation, despite the fact that the Autonomous Financing System is just a part of the fiscal deficits.
-The aim to correct the so-called 'drainage' has been seen as the solution in a sort of horizontal zero sum game.
-The regional finance regime, however, is complemented by the net flows from the CG's direct actions (basically territorial investments) and less discretional Social Security ones (under the proportional, pay-as-you-go regime).
+The Autonomous Communities with higher fiscal deficits have been understandably protesting against those imbalances as a kind of escape valve for their financial situation, despite the fact that the Autonomous Financing System is, as said, just a part of the fiscal deficits.
+The aim to correct the so-called 'drainage' has been seen by those regions as the solution of a sort of horizontal zero sum game, despite the fact that the regional finance regime is complemented by the net flows from the CG's direct actions (basically territorial investments) and by the less discretional Social Security flows (under the proportional, pay-as-you-go regime).

-Nevertheless, the persistence of the situation has been qualified by Pérez and Cucarella (2013, page 101) as 'unstable and inequitable' and having 'promoted a continuous political bargaining instead of favoring sound budgetary programming for a long-term horizon, with sequential deficits and debts with increasing financial costs'.
-For these reasons, the above-mentioned authors remark that 'the new fiscal adjustments stated in relative terms against what is believed to be very high regional indebtedness is not supported empirically, as it is the assumption that supporting the consequences of these debts is going to be better supported by the central state given what is believed to be a higher elasticity of its fiscal bases from a potential economic recovery (Pérez and Cucarella, 2013, page 83).
-For those regions, in order to find an explanation for the relative punishment of the regional debt, we need to look at certain other factors, as the way in which the autonomous financing system operates.
-The caveats that the process generates force some RGs to focus on the territorial allocation of tax revenues.
-Although the production and consumption index for VAT is not always well-defined and updated with regard to the actual rather than the legal size of the regional population (see Rotellar 2013 page 108), this computation has created a sense of 'derived fiscal power', This goes against the view of some analysts who would have preferred a solution that did not raise the view of a new territorial entitlement, by integrating those tax revenues in the so-called Guarantee Fund (de la Fuente 2013 (a), footnote 7, page 48).
+Nevertheless, the persistence of the situation has been qualified by Pérez and Cucarella (2013, page 101) on political economy terms as 'unstable and inequitable' and having 'promoted a continuous political bargaining instead of favoring sound budgetary programming for a long-term horizon, with sequential deficits and debts with increasing financial costs'.
+For these reasons, the above-mentioned authors remark that 'the new fiscal adjustments stated in relative terms against what is believed to be very high regional indebtedness is not supported empirically, as it is not the assumption that supporting the consequences of these debts is going to be better done by the CG given what is believed to be a higher elasticity of its fiscal bases from a potential economic recovery (Pérez and Cucarella, 2013, page 83).
+For those indebted regions, in order to find an explanation for the relative punished situation we need to look at certain other factors, as the way in which the autonomous financing system operates.
+The caveats that the process generates force some RGs to focus on alternative potential territorial allocation of tax revenues.
+Although the production and consumption index for VAT is not always well-defined and updated with regard to the actual rather than the legal size of the regional population (see Rotellar 2013 page 108), revenue sharing computation in general has created a sense of 'derived fiscal power'.
+This goes however against the view of some analysts who would have preferred a solution that did not raise the view of a territorial entitlement, by simply integrating those tax revenues in the so-called Guarantee Fund (de la Fuente 2003, footnote 7, page 48).